CsabaDu/CsabaDu.DynamicTestData/README.md

     public static string GetDisplayName(string? testMethodName, params object?[]? args) => $"{testMethodName}({args?[0]})";

+    public object?[] TestDataToArgs<T1>(string definition, string expected, T1? arg1)
+    => new TestData<T1>(definition, expected, arg1).ToArgs(ArgsCode);

+    public object?[] TestDataReturnsToArgs<TStruct, T1>(string definition, TStruct expected, T1? arg1) where TStruct : struct
+    => new TestDataReturns<TStruct, T1>(definition, expected, arg1).ToArgs(ArgsCode);

+    public object?[] TestDataThrowsToArgs<TException, T1>(string definition, TException expected, T1? arg1) where TException : Exception
+    => new TestDataThrows<TException, T1>(definition, expected, null, null, arg1).ToArgs(ArgsCode);

     // Other members here
 }
 ```

+#### ArgsCode Property

+`ArgsCode ArgsCode` is the only property of `DynamicDataSource` class.
+This property is marked as `protected`.
+It should be initalized with the constructor parameter of the class.
+This property will be the parameter of the `ToArgs` methods called by the object array generator methods of the class

+#### Static GetDisplayName method

+This method is prepared to facilitate displaying the required literal testcase description in MSTest and NUnit framewoks.
+You will find sample code for MSTest usage in the [Usage](#usage), for NUnit usage in the [Advanced Usage](#advanced-usage) sections below.

+The method is implemented to support initializing the MSTest framework's `DynamicDataAttribute.DynamicDataDisplayName` property.
+Following the testmethod's name, the injected object array's first element will be used as string.
+This element in case of `ArgsCode.Properties` is the `TestCase` property of the instance, and the instance's string representation in case of `ArgsCode.Instance`.
+This is the `TestCase` property's value either as the `ToString()` method returns that.

 #### Object Array Generator Methods